 3. On either the app or website, tap the quill to compose a tweet.

 4. To include a picture, select the camera icon in your message options.

 5. Enter the text to go with your image

 6. Click Tweet.

 All UK and most international mobile phones work with HiddenCity.
-We've found that some German and US phones have problems.
+If you have an international mobile phone we recommend you test if it will work before paying (we've found that some German and US phones have problems).
 Here's how to test your phone:

 1. Sign up, and before you go to checkout you’ll receive a Hunt Number and password by email and text message.
 You’ll then know you can receive text messages OK.